apiad/violetear/docs/design.md

 ## Type-safe

-`violetear` aims to be fully typed in a way that's compatible with the most common Python type checkers, so you never have to remember a CSS property again.
+`violetear` aims to be fully typed in a way that's compatible with the most common Python type checkers.
+Also, type annotations should be leveraged to provide the best developer experience possible when using a sufficiently sophisticated editor.

 ## Comprehensive